Home > what are seed potatoes

 Fertilization

-Amend the soil with a balanced fertilizer before planting.
+Amend the soil with a balanced fertilizer.
 Regular fertilization during the growing season.
-Choose the right type of fertilizer and apply it at the correct times.
+Choose the right type of fertilizer.
+Apply it at the correct times.
 This can greatly improve the health and yield of your seed potatoes.

 Disease Prevention